ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 Your hands or feet become that of an animal.

 ### Pitch Shift (10)
-The pitch of your voice becomes higher or lower.
+The pitch of your voice becomes higher or lower. roll a 1d4, For every number above 2 your voice's pitch goes up an octave, for every number below 3 your voice goes down an octave.

 ### Horizontal Blinking (11)
 Your eyes blink horizontally instead of vertically.